ska-telescope/ska-tango-testing/docs/src/guide/integration/advanced_use_cases.rst

 Minimum number of Events (``min_n_events``)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A parameter called ``min_n_events`` permits you
+A parameter called ``min_n_events`` allows you to specify a minimum number of
-to specify a minimum number of events that must be present in the tracer
+events that must be present in the tracer to make the assertion pass.
+This is
-to make the assertion pass.
-This is useful when you want to check repeated
+useful when you want to check repeated events.
-events.
 Example:

 .. code-block:: python